lgbishop/qhronology/docs/source/text/live/part-live.rst

    .. rubric:: :styleheader0:`Live Qhronology testing environment`

-Type your Python code into the text box below, then click the "Run" button.
+Insert your Python code into the text box below, then click the *Run* button.
 Don't forget to import SymPy, NumPy, and/or Qhronology as required.
 Try copying one of the examples from the :ref:`Examples <part:examples>` section.